It is the most common of the bleeding disorders.

 Not all factor VIII concentrates can be used, as some do not contain enough von Willebrand factor.

-The concentrated von Willebrand factor is used to treat severe forms of the disorder.
-The missing factor is injected and replaced in the blood so that clotting occurs at a normal rate.
+The potent von Willebrand factor is used to treat severe forms of the disorder.
+The missing element is injected and replaced in the blood so that clotting occurs at an average rate.

 Estrogens, as found in oral contraceptives (birth control pills), increase the synthesis of von Willebrand factor and can sometimes be used in the long-term treatment of women with mild to moderate von Willebrand disease.

-Estrogens are also sometimes used before surgery in women with type 1 von Willebrand disease.
+Estrogens are sometimes used before surgery in women with type 1 von Willebrand disease.

 Antifibrinolytic agents can be very effective in treating heavy menstruation.